HarryAJMK418/Blender-CODM-Shader/README.md

 # How to use the addon?
 When this addon is installed, it automatically adds the node group along with other nodes in Shader Nodes.
 Just like you add other nodes, You can add this one too.

+# Compatibility:-
+This addon is compatible with Blender 3.0+ and tested in blender 3.0,  3.1.0

 # Further info:-
 This is my first addon in blender so theres a large amount of chance of causing an error.
 If you face any error, then create an issue or contact me in Discord.
 My Discord name is :-  COD©Devil#2334